Irreducible cycles and points in special position in moduli spaces for tropical curves: The set of points in special position for rational -marked plane tropical curves

 \begin{proposition}[Points in special position (v1)] Let $n=\bet{\Delta}-1$ and assume $n>1$.
 Then the set of points in special position (v1) for curves in $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ equals the support of the cycle $\ev_*(\psi_1 +\dots + \psi_n)$. \end{proposition}

 \begin{proof} We have to show two inclusions.

 In order to prove that the set of points in special position is contained in the support of $ \ev_*(\psi_1+\dots + \psi_n) $ we consider curves lying in codimension $0$ of $ \M_{0,n}^{\tn{lab}}(\R^2,\Delta) $ passing through points in special position.
-By remark \ref{string} these curves have at least one string.
+By Remark \ref{string} these curves have at least one string.
 The idea of the proof is that moving such a string yields a curve passing through the same point configuration, but lying in a codimension-one cone of $ \M_{0,n}^{\tn{lab}}(\R^2,\Delta) $ and having one $4$-valent vertex where one of the adjacent edges is a marking $x_1,\ldots,x_n$.
+(Remember that a marking $x_i$ is an edge of the underlying abstract tropical curve that is mapped to a point in the parametrized curve, it is a contracted end.
+So a marking $x_i$ adjacent to a vertex is depicted by a point on the vertex below.)
 This cone is often not unique as we might move the string in different directions.
-Moreover, the resulting curve does not necessary lie in the boundary of the original cone: it might happen that the string first runs into a $4$-valent vertex such that no marking $x_i$ is adjacent to it.
+Moreover, the resulting curve does not necessarily lie in the boundary of the original cone: it might happen that the string first runs into a $4$-valent vertex such that no marking $x_i$ is adjacent to it.
 When resolving this vertex a new string appears which can be moved again.
 The following sequence of pictures shows the idea of these movements; there is one string which is drawn in dashed lines.
 In the second picture there is a 4-valent vertex without adjacent marking.
 The final curve has a marking at a 4-valent vertex $ x_i $, so it lies in the support of $ \psi_i $, which means that our set of points in special position lies in the support of $ \ev_* \psi_i $ and thus also of $ \ev_* (\psi_1+\cdots+\psi_n) $.

-To make this argument rigorous we have to give an algorithm how to move the string so that it runs into a marking.
+To make this argument rigorous we have to give an algorithm how to move a string so that it runs into a marking.
 For this let us first consider a curve with a 4-valent vertex on a string without adjacent marking (as in the second picture above).
 The following picture shows the types of 4-valent vertices without marking, where the types distinguish which of the adjacent edges are parallel.